 Russian numerals are traditionally subcategorized into two groups depending on the number feature carried by the head of the NP they select.
 The first group of the so-called LOWER numerals includes numerals from 2 to 4, which consistently select a complement headed by a noun in the singular genitive form, as in (1).
 The second group of HIGHER numerals includes numerals from 5 and above, which select a complement headed by a noun in the plural genitive form, as in (2).

-(1) dva studenta two student.GEN.SG 'two students'
+(1) dva studenta two student.gen.sg 'two students' (2) vosem' studentov eight students.GEN.PL 'eight students'